 Although the platform behind OP5 is open source, there isn’t a free version of this monitoring system.
 The company isn’t open about its prices.
 It will give you a tailored quote once you enquire.
 The pricing structure is based on the number of devices that you want to monitor and negotiations that take place after you send in for a quote.
 You can access the software for a 30-day free trial to make sure it does everything you need from a server monitor before you have to pay.

 Monitis is a cloud service so you would benefit from this option if you don’t have onsite expertise and you don’t want to have to install any special software on your system.
 This monitoring package is particularly aimed at web servers and includes application monitoring along with checks on the physical status of your server.
 You can keep track of all of your IT services for the delivery of your online business from your web server software, SQL Server, and your email system though to the physical properties of your servers.

 Your server status can be viewed at the system dashboard, which can be displayed in any web browser.
 The company claims that it takes about three minutes to get the monitoring system operating on your server.
 The dashboard can be customized and the attributes of your server that are monitored by Monitis can be extended by plug-ins.

 The dashboard is attractive and easy to follow thanks to visualizations that include dials, charts, and graphs.
 You get to see live data on your server’s performance plus alerts that notify of unexpected error conditions should they arise.
-The carry-out data is stored for two years and then enables you to perform full analysis of the server’s performance.
+The carry-out data is stored for two years and then enables you to perform a full analysis of the server’s performance.